Update 8/20/19: Maximum for HSBC has been increased to 3. If you see any other errors on this page let us know so we can update them.

 You’re limited to five credit cards from American Express at any one time.
 It’s important to remember two things:

 - This limit only counts credit cards issued by American Express.
 Credit cards that are issued by other banks that run on the American Express payment network will not count towards this limit.

 - This limit only applies to credit cards.
 American Express issues two types of cards: charge cards and credit cards.
 The only difference is that a credit card allows you to carry a balance and a charge card doesn’t.
 On the American Express website it’s easy to search just for charge or just for credit cards.

-Sometimes this rule isn’t actually enforced, which leads people to have more than four cards.
+Sometimes this rule isn’t actually enforced, which leads people to have more than five cards.
 I’m not sure what causes this limit to be enforced or not enforced but in my personal experience it has always been enforced.
-If you already have more than 4 credit cards with American Express then you won’t have to close any, but next time you apply they will likely not approve you stating this 4 card limit.
+If you already have more than 5 credit cards with American Express then you won’t have to close any, but next time you apply they will likely not approve you stating this 5 card limit.
 If you call reconsideration they will likely give you the option of cancelling one of your existing cards.

 Being an authorized user also does not count towards this limit.

 More recently, some data points indicate that the limit has changed from 4 to 5, or possibly even more.

 There is no hard limit on the amount of credit cards you can have with Barclaycard.
 Most people find that they will struggle to get approved for more than one card with Barclaycard every six months, but this really depends on your individual situation.

 The more spend you put on existing Barclaycard products and the less recent inquiries you have with all credit card issuers, the more likely you are to be approved.
 Barclaycard used to be a lot less strict, but gone are the days of getting instantly approved for 5 cards in one day.